Safe-DS/DSL/docs/language/common/types.md

 ##### Nullable Class Types

-The value `null` (see [null][null-literal]) deserves special treatment since it is not possible to operate on it in the same manner as on proper instances of a [class][classes].
-For this reason `null` cannot be assigned to declarations with class types such as `SomeClass`.
+The value `#!sds null` (see [null][null-literal]) deserves special treatment since it is not possible to operate on it in the same manner as on proper instances of a [class][classes].
+For this reason `#!sds null` cannot be assigned to declarations with class types such as `#!sds SomeClass`.

-To specifically allow `null` as a value, simply add a question mark to the named type:
+To specifically allow `#!sds null` as a value, simply add a question mark to the named type:

 ```sds
 SomeClass?